FlaPS/fullstack-example/README.md

 # fullstack-example
 App with tests, storybook and backend, functional approach.
-This repository inspired by test task.
+This repo is not about css, but tool chain and functional approach This repository inspired by test task.
 The original task  - ./TEST_TASK/ folder.